circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 Organizations are, by default, limited to claiming only one namespace.
 This policy is designed to limit name-squatting and namespace noise.
 If you need to change your namespace, please contact your account team at CircleCI.

-By default, created namespaces appear as a "community" namespace in the [Orb Registry](https://circleci.com/orbs/registry/).
+By default, created namespaces appear as "community" namespaces in the [Orb Registry](https://circleci.com/orbs/registry/).

 _[See: Orb-Intro](https://circleci.com/orbs/registry/orb/circleci/node#executors-default) for more information on types of namespaces._